helloprkr/dotai_boiler/status/EOW_Status_Update_And_Preparation.md

 ## Current State and Accomplishments

 ### System Integration & Memory Optimization:
-- We have established a detailed plan for optimizing memory and workflow management, focusing on Jordan Parker's cognitive profile (High IQ, ADHD, high extraversion, and openness).
-- The Memory Architecture Implementation has been captured, including the custom formula for calculating memory effectiveness, priority allocations, and a step-by-step strategy for daily routines, project management, system integration, and ADHD-friendly structures.
-- Integration points with Apple Notes, Obsidian, and Cursor AI have been defined, along with future enhancements like advanced AI integration and improved performance metrics.

-### ADHD Support & Focus Management:
-- Structured deep work blocks have been outlined.
-- Context switching protocols, triggers, and priority-based routing have been planned to support better focus and reduce cognitive load.
-- Automated task tracking and progress visualization methods have been proposed.

 ### Project & Revenue Goals:
 - Emphasis on revenue-generating activities and strategic initiatives has been set at the forefront of daily routines.